 - Brussels sprouts

 Since this list of recipes is only dinner recipes, you’ll have to head to our Fall Drinks, Must-Make Fall Recipes and Fall Desserts to accessorize with these meals.
-Or celebrate with Fall Sangria or Mulled Cider!
+Or celebrate with Fall Sangria, Apple Sangria an Apple Cider Cocktail or Mulled Cider!
 Ready to get started?